CU-DSI-Scholars/site-source/content/post/2019-01-11-project-discover-novel-regulators-of-macrophage-efferocytosis-by-genome-wide-crispr-screen.md

 + Skill sets: R and Bioconductor
 + Student eligibility  (as of Spring 2019): ~~freshman~~, ~~sophomore~~, junior, senior, master's
 + International students on F1 or J1 visa: **eligible**
-+ Additional comments: Students shoudl be interested in bioinformatics in a biomedical research setting.
++ Additional comments: Students should be interested in bioinformatics in a biomedical research setting.